 Yes, under the law, all Government-impelled cargo moving on U.S.-flagged vessels and non-U.S.-flagged vessels, irrespective of cargo origin and destination, must be reported by the Federal contractor or subcontractor to our office within 20 or 30 days as explained above.

 13. Does Cargo Preference apply to Government-impelled cargo that ships between foreign ports?
 Must I report these shipments?

 Yes, Cargo Preference laws and requirements apply to all Government-impelled cargo regardless of origin and destination.

-If you are unable to identify U.S.-flag service, and you are a Transportation Service Provider (or doing your own shipping) you may contact the Army's Military Surface Deployment and Distribution Command (SDDC) for guidance.
-SDDC is best reached by email at firstname.lastname@example.org.
+If you cannot identify a U.S.-flag service and are a Transportation Service Provider (or doing your own shipping), you may contact the Army's Military Surface Deployment and Distribution Command (SDDC) for guidance.
+SDDC is best reached by email at email@example.com.

-Yes, however only the DOD contracting officer can waive the requirement for U.S.-flag vessels, and then only after following a process that includes a review from a major transportation Command (SDDC or MSC) and MARAD.
+Yes, however, only the DoD contracting officer can waive the requirement for U.S.-flagged vessels, and then only after following a process that includes a review from a major transportation Command (SDDC or MSC) and MARAD.
 The conditions under which a waiver can be granted are described in DFARS 252.247-7023.
 If you have questions about the waiver process, please contact the Maritime Administration at 202-366-4610 and press 4 for the Department of Defense team.

 19. What technical assistance is available to help my agency or company comply with the Cargo Preference laws?

-- Outreach materials upon request to MARAD (email@example.com)
+- Outreach materials are available upon request from firstname.lastname@example.org.

 Please submit your question or inquiry to email@example.com or call 202-366-4610.